nfredrik/mickarucken/README.md

 Fig 1.

-It's  device programmed by MicroPython and has several bands of connectivity.
-The device has many digital and analog input and outputs and is well suited for an IoT project.

 The DHT11 is a multipurpose device that could provide information about temperature and humudity.
 It's mounted at a board that a includes a pull-up resistor to make the data signal stronger.
-Fig 2.
+Wrong!

 <img src="./images/dht11_wiring.jpeg" alt="drawing" width="200"/>

 Fig 2.

 LoRaWAN UNIT 470MHz (ASR6501), Fig 3

+Write something more here!

 <img src="./images/lora_modem.webp" alt="drawing" width="200"/>